FLORIN

 Maestro Tacco is tricked into doctoring Maestro Vaiano's monkey,

-bundled in fasces as if a baby, like the swaddled orphans
+bundled in fasces as if a baby.

 "non oratorem, sed